This excerpt is from a past edition of OhioTraveler.com

 In the 1830s, Christmas in Roscoe Village was less about gifts and more a festive, religious celebration of family and friends.
 Children were fortunate to receive handmade toys.
 Often gifts were more practical in nature such as warm pairs of socks or mittens, a scarf or a warm hat.
 There wasn’t an overabundance of spices, so a baked good at Christmastime might be as simple as caraway seed cookies.

 Much of this old fashioned Christmas joy and time of reflection is rekindled each year in December during the annual Candlelighting celebrations in Historic Roscoe Village.
-These holiday ceremonies are free to the public and begin at 6:00pm at the main stage near the center of the village on December 2nd and December 9th, 2017.
+These holiday ceremonies are free to the public and begin at 6:00pm at the main stage near the center of the village on select dates in December.

 Prior to the ceremonies, guests may enjoy a walk down Whitewoman Street as the village will be quaintly decorated for the holiday season.
 They may browse the charming shops for unique Christmas gifts or share a holiday meal at one of the fine restaurants in the village.
 Christmas carolers will be singing along the street, filling the air with the cheerful sounds of holiday music.